Claude Code and Codex proved coding agents can work. Both run on Python or TypeScript — the default stack for AI tooling.

 }

-Built-in tools like SemanticCompactorTool use on-device Foundation Models for summarization — no network required.
+Built-in tools like SemanticCompactorTool use on-device Foundation Models for summarization.
+No network required.

 Sendable — the concurrency contract

 Swift 6 introduces strict concurrency checking.
-Types must opt into being shared across tasks by conforming to Sendable.
+Types opt into being shared across tasks by conforming to Sendable.

 Swarm’s core types are all Sendable: